Table of Contents Show

 The Navajo Nation forbids camping in the area.
 But visiting Shiprock is something you don’t want to miss.
 So, staying in Farmington is the best decision.

 One such resort is Best Western Plus the Four Corners Inn.
 It has sizeable, spotless rooms and good service.
-The hotel offers furnished rooms with free Wi-Fi and a cable T.V.
-It has the provision of an indoor pool and a jacuzzi.
+The hotel offers furnished rooms with free Wi-Fi and cable T.V.
+It provides an indoor pool and a jacuzzi.

-You will also find shopping spots and various restaurants in Farmington too.
-In addition, it’s a great spot not only for visiting Shiprock but also for exploring this particular part of New Mexico.
+You will also find shopping spots and various restaurants in Farmington.
+In addition, it’s a great spot for visiting Shiprock and exploring this particular part of New Mexico.

-Shiprock New Mexico is an excellent spot to let your adventurous side out, accompanied by the Navajo Culture and Navajo people.
+Shiprock, New Mexico, is an excellent spot to let your adventurous side out, accompanied by the Navajo Culture and people.
 The Winter months are a great time to visit Shiprock.

 One can explore the nearby Framington town and the museums there.
-You’ll find a mix of wildlife and cliffs to explore on, lakes, and some hiking to do.
+You’ll find a mix of wildlife, north and south summits, cliffs to explore, lakes to visit, rock mountains, and some hiking.